Ice Climbing: Yoho National Park

 Climbing Locations Not Exposed to Avalanche Risk

 - Haffner Creek

 - Banff National Park

 - Johnston Canyon

 - GravSports.com: Will Gadd's website now has a bulletin board with updated ice condition reports for the Rocky Mountains

-For those travelling by air, avoid the need to bring all of your gear by renting locally.
+If you're travelling by air you can avoid bringing all of your gear by renting locally.
 The following businesses provide equipment rentals:

 Emerald Sports and Gifts

 Touring and cross country skis, probes, beacons, shovels, helmets, poles, and snowshoes.